dhairyachandra/100-days-of-code/log.md

 ### Day 2: July 8, Sunday

-**Today's Progress**: learned about getting started with iOS developement, if and switch statement in swift.
+**Today's Progress**: learned about getting started with iOS development, if and switch statement in swift.

 **Thoughts**: Explored many new things and I found swift is interesting to learn.